CVE-2025-9925: SQL Injection in projectworlds Travel Management System

 Technical Analysis

 CVE-2025-9925 is a SQL Injection vulnerability identified in version 1.0 of the projectworlds Travel Management System, specifically affecting the /detail.php file.
 The vulnerability arises from improper sanitization or validation of the 'pid' parameter, which is used in SQL queries.
 An attacker can remotely manipulate this parameter to inject malicious SQL code, potentially allowing unauthorized access to the backend database.
-This could lead to unauthorized data disclosure, data modification, or even deletion of critical records.
-The vulnerability does not require any authentication or user interaction, making it exploitable by any remote attacker with network access to the affected system.
-The CVSS 4.0 base score is 6.9, categorizing it as a medium severity issue.
-The vector indicates that the attack is network exploitable (AV:N), requires no privileges (PR:N), no user interaction (UI:N), and has partial impacts on confidentiality, integrity, and availability (VC:L, VI:L, VA:L).
-Although no known exploits are currently observed in the wild, the exploit code has been publicly disclosed, increasing the risk of exploitation.
-The lack of available patches or mitigation guidance from the vendor further elevates the threat.
-Given the nature of travel management systems, which typically handle sensitive customer data such as personal identification, travel itineraries, and payment information, exploitation could have significant privacy and operational consequences.
+This could lead to data leakage, unauthorized data modification, or even full compromise of the database depending on the database permissions and structure.
+The vulnerability does not require any authentication or user interaction, making it easier to exploit remotely.
+The CVSS 4.0 score is 6.9 (medium severity), reflecting the network attack vector, low attack complexity, and no privileges or user interaction needed.
+The impact on confidentiality, integrity, and availability is rated low individually but combined could be significant depending on the data stored.
+No patches or fixes have been published yet, and while no known exploits are currently in the wild, the exploit code has been made public, increasing the risk of exploitation.

 Potential Impact